intel/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/README.md

 ## Testing and Demos

-We can test the plugin is working by deploying an [OpenCL image](../../demo/intel-opencl-icd/) that is running `clinfo`.
+The GPU plugin functionality can be verified by deploying an [OpenCL image](../../demo/intel-opencl-icd/) which runs `clinfo` outputting the GPU capabilities (detected by driver installed to the image).

 1. Make the image available to the cluster: